 Are you Lord of the Rings fan?
 Do you want to learn every possible fact and piece of trivia about it?
 If so, then Weta Studios is the place for you.
-The studios are located in Petone, a suburb of Wellington, and is a unique spot for tourists to visit and take a tour.
+The studios are located in Petone, a suburb in the Capital of Wellington, and is a unique spot for tourists to visit and take a tour.
 The team at Weta Studios create special effects for films like Lord of the Rings, Avatar, and many others.
 Pieces from their films can be seen all over Wellington.
 For example, you’ll find the Gandalf statue on the High Street, and one of Gollum in Wellington’s Airport.
 Once you enter the studio museum, you’ll be amazed.
-There’s movie memorabilia galore, and even a gift shop in which you’ll find miniatures of every fan’s favourite Stoorish Hobbit, Gollum.
+There’s movie memorabilia galore, and even a gift shop in which you’ll find miniatures of every fan’s favorite Stoorish Hobbit, Gollum.

 3. Tongariro Crossing